CobaltFusion/DebugViewPP/README.md

 [Download latest here](https://github.com/djeedjay/DebugViewPP/releases)

 I would really like to hear what you think!
-Leave any comments here #283
+Leave any comments  [here](https://github.com/djeedjay/DebugViewPP/issues/283)

 Debugview++ started as a viewer for Win32 OutputDebugString messages in the style of Sysinternals DebugView.
 However, it can now be attached to virtually any other kind of logging, such as: